photo: Crystal Liepa

-Her work blends folk traditions (violin, hardanger d’amore, voice), still and moving imagery, environmental recordings, and improvisation.
-Born into the immigrant culture of Minnesota’s Mesabi Iron Range, Pajunen’s artistic practice is driven by the intersections of her ancestral roots, American cultural histories, and a deep connection to environments through sound.
-While questioning dominant American narratives, she searches for long-rhythm values and uncovers beauty and familiarity in the overlooked.
+Her work blends ecological listening, improvisation, still and moving imagery, folk traditions, and archival material.
+Born into the immigrant culture of Minnesota’s Mesabi Iron Range (USA).
+Pajunen’s artistic practice is driven by the interchange between her ancestral roots, American cultural histories, and a deep connection to environments through sound.
+While questioning dominant American narratives, she searches for long-rhythm values, uncovers beauty and familiarity in the overlooked, and asks for deep attention to both inner and outer landscapes.

 Steeped in both folk and classical music since childhood, Pajunen has studied folk traditions extensively in the Nordic countries [with Arto Järvelä and Ritva Talvitie (Finland), Benedicte Maurseth and Knut Hamre (Norway), and Mats Edén (Sweden)] and has released six audio albums that use traditional music in progressive yet reverent ways.

-Pajunen has performed extensively in Europe and North America and her work has received funding from the Jerome Foundation, Minnesota State Arts Board, Kone Foundation, New Music USA, American Scandinavian Foundation, and the Arts Council of Finland - amongst others.
+Pajunen has performed extensively in Europe and North America and audiovisual work has been shown in galleries around the Midwest.
+Pajunen’s work has received support from the Jerome Foundation, Banff Centre for Arts and Creativity, Minnesota State Arts Board, Kone Foundation, New Music USA, American Scandinavian Foundation, and the Arts Council of Finland - amongst others.
 She holds classical music degrees in both the United States and Finland, and a Master of Music in Contemporary Improvisation from New England Conservatory.

 Listen to WGBH interview here.